 The sill area between the wheel arches has been drawn way outwards, creating a distinctive contrast with the cabin.
 The sill draws the eye to the underfloor area where the battery and thus the energy center of the Audi e-tron GT concept are located.
 The design of the wheels with their five twin spokes is also visibly aligned to their function.
 Their dynamic design provides optimum ventilation of the brake disks while also reducing drag.
 Shod with 285/30 size tires, the 22-inch wheels also make a clear statement when seen from the side.

 The hallmark Audi Singleframe is located in the center of the front section.
 Compared with the two e-tron SUVs its architecture is much more horizontal.
 The top half comes with a cover painted in body color.
 Its surface structure is reminiscent of the typical honeycomb pattern of the grille on the Audi RS models - a visual signal which characterizes the Audi e-tron GT concept as a future product of Audi Sport GmbH.

-Together with the targeted airflow of the body, large air inlets in the front effectively cool the assemblies, battery and brakes.
-The hood with its airflow on the surface echoes the brand’s two latest show cars, the Aicon and the PB18 e-tron.
-It is designed in such a way that the airflow hugs the body, thus reducing undesired swirl.
+Together with the targeted airflow of the body, large air inlets in the front effectively cool the assemblies, battery, and brakes.
+The hood with its airflow on the surface echoes the brand’s two latest show cars, the Aicon, and the PB18 e-tron.
+It is designed in such a way that the airflow hugs the body, thus reducing undesired swirls.